 Yes, surgery comes with risks – sometimes they are realised, sometimes they are not.
 What is equally important is the action plan to counter the common risks.
 I’m sure this is part of surgical procedures and training.
 My own surgeon once told me that sometimes the pre-surgical risk analysis changes once ‘inside’.
 However, as Dr Liu also confirms, there can be unforeseen circumstances in the course of the operation and recovery.
-These are not just the additional complications to be considered with Neuroendocrine disease, not least the peri-operative requirements to prevent the hormonal crises, these are issues which can present in many surgeries undertaken for many conditions.
+These are not just the additional complications to be considered with Neuroendocrine disease, not least the peri-operative requirements to prevent the hormonal crises, these are issues that can present in many surgeries undertaken for many conditions.
 It’s one of the reasons why major surgeries need a period of critical care immediately after the procedure.
-Often beyond that critical period, issues can still present – in my own case, the post operative seroma and the blood clots are examples.
+Often beyond that critical period, issues can still present – in my own case, the post-operative seroma and the blood clots are examples.
 Fortunately for me, these unforeseen circumstances were quickly dealt with.
-The former resulted in a risky procedure while I still had several post operative ‘input/output’ tubes doing their job, an added complication.
+The former resulted in a risky procedure while I still had several post-operative ‘input/output’ tubes doing their job, an added complication.
 The latter was resolved by speedy administration of anticoagulants, which unfortunately I still take today.
-These issues also emphasise the importance of a multi-disciplinary team approach to preoperative, peri operative and post operative problems in addition to decisions on treatments plans and operative monitoring, for example, anaesthetists and interventional radiologists.
-Unfortunately, despite the most extensive planning, preparation and monitoring, and herculean efforts by healthcare professionals, unforeseen circumstances can sometimes lead to patient morbidity – there is no totally risk free surgical procedure.
+These issues also emphasise the importance of a multi-disciplinary team approach to preoperative, perioperative, and postoperative problems in addition to decisions on treatments plans and operative monitoring, for example, anesthetists and interventional radiologists.
+Unfortunately, despite the most extensive planning, preparation and monitoring, and herculean efforts by healthcare professionals, unforeseen circumstances can sometimes lead to patient morbidity – there is no totally risk-free surgical procedure.

 Since my diagnosis in 2010, I’m certain the two major surgeries have played a big part in keeping me alive and as well as can be expected, despite the consequences of the treatment.
 Given the extent of my disease, the decision to cut or not to cut was probably easier than some.
 One thing I’m also certain about is that without a diagnosis and therapeutic intervention, I would have eventually ‘keeled over’ and died or at best presented as an emergency.
-For me surgery remains the The Gift that keeps on Giving.
+For me, surgery remains The Gift that keeps on Giving.
 If you have time, I also published an article Surgery for NETs – Chop Chop! which contains links to surgeons talking about surgery for Neuroendocrine Cancer.
 There are also links to some surgical videos.
 Since this article was published, I’ve also written “to cut or not to cut” articles for pancreatic NETs and Small Intestine NETs.

 Thanks for reading